sindresorhus/sindresorhus.github.com/source/content/apps/velja.md

 #### Launch browsers from Velja menu

 Hold the <kbd>Option</kbd> key when clicking a browser in the Velja menu to launch it instead of setting it as the current browser.
+This even works with browser profiles.

 #### Open certain URLs in a specific browser profile